-As you get to know your computer, explore the other panes in System Preferences.
+As you get to know your computer, explore the other System Preferences.
 It is your command center for most settings on your PowerBook.
-For more information, choose Help > Mac Help from the menu bar and search for "System Preferences" or for the specific preference pane you want to change.
+For more information, open Mac OS Help and search for "System Preferences" or for the specific preference pane you want to change.